 Vacationing on Maryland’s Eastern Shore provides lots of options.
 We’ve enjoyed visiting St. Michael’s, Oxford, and Annapolis.
 Several of the waterfront homes had expansive lawns (often due to a setback requirement), pools, docks (great for a boat rental), and sometimes a guest cottage (which is great for family members with young children or even grandparents).
 Some of our favorite memories from those trips were taking the rental boat out to an area waterfront restaurant with a dock for a meal and, on other days, packing picnic lunches to enjoy while cruising around the inlets along the Chesapeake Bay.
 Evening cruises were a bonus, too, because things quieted down as everyone — critters and humans — were getting ready to settle in for the night.

-Great homes are out there — you just need to spend some time searching for what works for your family/group!
+Great vacation properties are out there — you just need to spend some time searching for what works for your family/group!
 And remember, start your searches early!

 Final Thoughts

 Vacationing in someone else’s house/condo/cabin can be refreshing and so relaxing compared to staying in a hotel.
-Finding the perfect vacation house property takes time, but it’s well spent to ensure you and your family/travel group enjoy your time away from home.
-Good luck in your searches and your next vacation enjoying the comforts of home — someone else’s home!
+Finding the perfect short-term rental property takes time, but it’s well worth it to ensure you and your family/travel group enjoy your time away from home.
+Good luck in your searches and your next vacation, enjoying the comforts of home — someone else’s home!

 Comments?

-If you have tips on vacation house rentals, please comment so others can learn from your experiences. 🙂
+If you have tips on short-term rental properties, please comment so others can learn from your experiences. 🙂

 My mom is turning 60 soon, and her birthday wish is for all of us to be complete to celebrate her birthday.
 My siblings and I are planning to make her dream come true, so we’re looking for vacation house rentals in a nearby beach town.
 I like that you said that if we have more than six people in our group, we should look for a rental home that has more than one living or gathering space to make sure there’s enough room for everyone.
 We’ll totally consider what you said because we’re fourteen in total.
 Thanks a lot!